Captain Thunderbolt: Bushranging years

 Ward and Britten headed to the New England district where they robbed a shepherd's hut at Gostwyck, near Uralla on 24 October.
 Three days later, while they were waiting to ambush the mail near the Big Rock or Split Rock (now Captain Thunderbolt's Rock), they were spotted by troopers.
 In the ensuing gunfight, Ward was shot in the back of the left knee, an injury that left a critical identifying mark that helped to identify his body after his death.
 The pair separated a few weeks later.
 Ward gained the nickname "Thunderbolt" during the Rutherford toll-bar robbery on 21 December when the toll-bar keeper told Police that the door burst open like the sound of a thunderbolt.
-The newspaper (Maitland Mercury)reported this and the name stuck.
+The newspaper (Maitland Mercury) reported this and the name stuck.
 Nobody knew the identity of the hold-up man at that time.

-Over the following six-and-a-half years, Ward robbed mailmen, travellers, inns, stores and stations across much of northern New South Wales - from the Hunter Region north to Queensland and from Tamworth nearly as far west as Bourke.
+Over the following six-and-a-half years, Ward robbed mailmen, travellers, inns, stores and stations across much of northern New South Wales - from the Hunter Valley north to Queensland and from Tamworth nearly as far west as Bourke.
 He was accompanied by three other men, early in 1865, when he went on a crime spree in the north-western plains, but the gang disbanded after young John Thompson was shot and captured at Millie, near Moree.
 Later that same year, he joined forces with another two felons but his second gang disbanded soon after one of them, Jemmy the Whisperer, shot a policeman.
 There is no evidence Fred Ward actually ever shot at anyone during his bushranging career.
 He was known to show his guns rather than brandish them or discharge them.
 Instead he relied on superior horseflesh to make good his getaway.
 He is credited with having stolen or commandeered over 40 thoroughbred racehorses in his time on the road.
 Thereafter Ward employed only young malleable accomplices: Thomas Mason in 1867 and William Monckton in 1868.
 After Monckton left him, Ward remained largely in seclusion, surfacing only a handful of times in the next eighteen months to commit robberies.